robvanson/akouste/README.md

 ## What you do *not* get

 Although *akoúste* stores progress of the experiment in the local browser, absolutely ***no*** information is send out.
 Even the results of the experiment will be stored locally in a text file, and only if the user saves them.
 The results only leave the computer when the user conveys them by email or DM to the addressee, or, if desired, print the results and send them by surface mail.

+#### Privacy by Design

+*akoúste* never sends participant data to a server.

+✓ No server-side data collection

+✓ No participant tracking

+✓ No cookies required

+✓ Offline operation possible

+✓ Participant controls result submission

 ## Under the hood